Sowmya11oct/classes-project/README.md

 # Classes Project
-## This project is all about Classes project.
+## This project is all about Classes.

 *Default Structure for A Basic Project*